Marco Beltrán: LUX Fight League

-Lux Bantamweight Champion
+LUX Bantamweight Champion

 After his stint in the UFC, Beltrán returned to his native Mexican circuit by signing with LUX Fight League.
-He made his promotional debut against Erick Rogelio Ruano Barrera for the Lux Bantamweight Championship at LUX 004 on March 15, 2019.
+He made his promotional debut against Erick Ruano Barrera for the Lux Bantamweight Championship at LUX 004 on March 15, 2019.
 He won the fight via fourth-round technical knockout.

 Beltrán then attempted to become a two-division champion in the organization by challenging Diego Lopes at LUX 007 on November 29, 2019.
 However he lost the fight via first-round submission.

 He was then scheduled to make his first Bantamweight title defense against David Mendoza at LUX 009 on July 17, 2020.
 He retained his title via fourth-round submission.

 The pair was pitted against each other in a rematch for the title at LUX 014 on June 25, 2021.
 Beltrán again retained the title via first-round submission.

 Beltrán was expected to defend his belt against Francesco Patron Manzo at LUX 017 on October 15, 2021.
 However, the fight was later scrapped.

 Beltrán faced Rudolfo Rubio Perez on June 17, 2022, at LUX 023.
 He defended his Bantamweight title and won the bout via unanimous decision.

 Beltrán faced Jose Roura on December 9, 2022, at LUX 029, collecting a fourth Bantamweight title defense when he won the bout via unanimous decision.